Modern Slavery Act 2015

 Board of Directors’ Approval

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Scrivens Opticians and Hearing Care’s slavery and human trafficking statement for the financial year ending 25th October 2020.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 29th October 2023.

 The Board of Directors has considered and approved this statement and will continue to support the requirements of the legislation.